mel24ncf/Machine-Learning-Projects/Supervised Learning/Framingham Heart Study/readme.md

-# Framingham Heart Study:
-    Logistic Regression for Coronary Heart Disease Prediction
+# Framingham Heart Study: Logistic Regression for Coronary Heart Disease Prediction

 ## 1. Summary
-In this project, I build a logistic regression model to predict whether a person will have a coronary heart disease event in the next decade.
+In this project, I built a classification model using logistic regression, to predict whether a person will have a coronary heart disease event within 10 years.
-This prediction takes the following variables into account:
+I also perform threshold analysis to identify the threshold that produces the largest F1 score for the fitted model.
+The threshold (usually .50) is a parameter that determines the positive class.

 ## 2. Data
 * Male: Boolean Indicator of male patient